SALES

 About Me

-I can’t remember when I wasn’t drawing, painting, or up to my elbows in clay, nor can I remember a time in my life when I wasn’t obsessed with horses.
+I cannot remember a time when I wasn’t drawing, painting, or up to my elbows in clay, nor can I remember any point in my life when I wasn’t obsessed with horses.

 Initially my focus in art had primarily been commercial and freelance illustration as well as some graphic design for almost 20 years, however in high school and college campus shows I was also asked to contribute more traditional fine art several times to gallery exhibitions the schools were holding.
 Nearly every year from early grade school through high school I was asked to be in the local school exhibitions in the Ezra and Cecile Zilkha Gallery exhibitions at Wesleyan University; even when I didn't have time for art elective classes in my schedule I was asked to contribute some works I'd done at home by the schools' art instructors.
 And before then even I guess you could (humorously) even say my first work ever "hung" was in the Peabody Natural History Museum of New Haven CT - a youth all ages exhibit for which I received an Honorable Mention at the wee age of 4!
 But in all sincerity it's only been since 2010 that have I started to consider seriously entering juried competitions and compiling works that I hope will be suitable for this aim rather than focusing solely on works for hire or sale.
 Optimistically I say that I hope to have more to add to the professional accomplishments above.